Segment 29 of the Backpacker/AOL/ATC Tag Team Relay Hike< Back to Backpacking Main

 9/23/95- Jerry Robey, Doug Knowles, Mike Calabrese and Keith Patterson arrived about 4:30pm at PenMar

 At left is team 28 handing off to team 29.

-By Mike Calabrese.
+Park at the MD/PA border.
+Kristin & Sue of segment 28 got here earlier in the day so we did the handoff at 5pm on 9/23.
 Clouds all day gave way to beautiful sunshine by day's end.
 The westward view from PenMar is beautiful.
 We can't wait to get started early in the morning.

 9/24/95- Met John Lawrence at PenMar at 0800 and Bill Isham at the PA/MD border at 0900.
 Took pictures in PA.